Bidwell Park Trail/Road/Disc Golf Closure Hotline:

 Flying in the park offers beautiful views and great soaring opportunities.
 Launching is allowed from designated locations along the North Rim and the flying is best with a south wind (5 - 15 mph), typically from March through October.
 Check out the Bidwell Park Fliers' website http://www.flyzephyr.com/bidwell.htm for more information on qualifications, rules, permits and guidelines for flying in the Park.
 For more information contact Jon Stallman, who is the site administrator.
 Contact Jon (cell phone: 530.864.5110 or home phone: 530.809.1081) to arrange a site intro prior to flying.
 Click here for Paragliding Rules and Guidelines for Bidwell Park flight

-Permits must be signed in the General Services Department at 965 Fir Street (open Monday - Friday 7 am to 4 pm).
+Permits must be signed in the Public Works Department - Parks Division at 411 Main St., 2nd floor (open Monday - Friday 8 am to 5 pm).